EDABK-C-C-Training-K67/week-1-development-environment-setup-spm1102/readme.md

   - Used to communicate to programs how the machine is set up
   - Can control the behavior of programs
   - Can store sensitive information (passwords,...)
-  - Can be dynamic values that can be accessed even during runtime
+  - Can be dynamic values that can be accessed even during runtime.